Table of Contents

 Option 3 – Use Windows Activation Troubleshooter

-There is a built-in Windows Activation troubleshooter available to address any activation-related issues on your computer.
-Please note that you will need administrator rights to run the Windows Activation Troubleshooter.
+A built-in Windows Activation troubleshooter is available to address any activation-related issues on your computer.
+Please note that you need administrator rights to run the Windows Activation Troubleshooter.

 To open Windows Activation Troubleshooter, follow the below steps: